 The Lymphoma Information Network is an American site, written by someone who has been through successful but intensive treatment for Hodgkin lymphoma.
 There is information about Hodgkin and non-Hodgkin lymphoma that is detailed and quite technical in places.
-Very thorough, with links and booklists.
+This site is very thorough, with links and booklists.

 General support organisations

-CLIC Sargent is a charity which provides clinical, practical, financial and emotional support for children and young people with cancer, and their families.
+Young Lives vs Cancer (previously called CLIC Sargent) is a charity which provides clinical, practical, financial and emotional support for children and young people with cancer, and their families.

 Books about Hodgkin lymphoma

 New Harbinger Press, 2002